 As I explained earlier under Step 2, going for several days on little-to-no carbs depletes muscle glycogen levels.
 And that allows your muscles to store significantly more glycogen than they normally could.

-Since glycogen pulls water into the muscles, this works to full up your muscles like water balloons, not only helping you to look bigger but also helping you get more shredded.
-As you fill your muscles with glycogen, they pull in water.
+Since glycogen pulls water into the muscles, this works to fill up your muscles like water balloons, not only helping you to look bigger but also helping you get more shredded.
+As you fill your muscles with glycogen, they pull water into the muscle.

 A good deal of that water will come from under the skin.
 So by carb loading in these last few days, you're not only helping your body to look bigger and fuller but also helping your body get that ultra-shredded look.

 The first 24 hours is the most critical time window for carb loading.
 So be sure to pound as many carbs as possible.
-Shoot for 3 to 4 grams of carbs per pound of body weight.
+Shoot for 3-4 grams of carbs per pound of body weight.